 As I sat alone before the fireplace of my sprawling Central Washington ranch home late one winter's evening, it seemed impossible that only a few months earlier I had resided in a miserable apartment in Bellevue, often listening to people burning their tires off in the parking lot.
 Combat zone.
-This was in sheer contrast to this beautiful and peaceful place of solitude here in the countryside a dozen miles east of Ellensburg, where my camping plans for the next summer began to weigh heavily upon me that night.
+This was in sheer contrast to this beautiful and peaceful place of solitude here in the countryside 12 miles east of Ellensburg, where my camping plans for the next summer began to weigh heavily upon my mind that night.

-Silence saturated the night.
-It was all so perfect, until the first of several boulders peeled off and fell from a rock wall towering above my campsite just past midnight.
-I listened terrified as it bounded down the steep slope a mere thirty or forty feet to the west of my bivouac site, then watched as it cast a black shadow against the starlit glacier, skidding for a ways on the ice and tumbling end over end and off into the blackness toward a maze of crevasses below.
+Silence saturated the night, until the first of several boulders peeled off and fell from a rock wall towering above my campsite, just past midnight.
+I listened to it as it bounded down the steep slope a mere thirty or forty feet to the west of my bivouac site, then watched as it cast a black shadow against the starlit glacier, skidding for a ways on the ice and then tumbling end over end and off into the blackness toward a maze of crevasses below.

 There was really nowhere for me to go, nowhere to run.
-If it was going to hit me it was going to hit me.
+If it was going to hit me, it was going to hit me.
 As a Christian, I have never been afraid to die.
 I just don't want to die stupid.

-Even one array of the rock shards peeling off as it fell would have done some serious damage on me, like shrapnel from a bomb.
-Then when the second one sailed by half an hour later, like the first it was a bit larger than your average electric dishwasher.
+Even the array of rock shards peeling off as it fell, would have done some serious damage on me, like shrapnel from a bomb.
+The second stone sailed by half an hour later and like the first, it was a bit larger than your average electric dishwasher.
 Then a third and final one came forth from the nasty looking wall above - of which I would have to find a way up and over the next day to ever reach the summit.

-After managing an hour or so of sleep before setting out, purely out of nervousness of what lay in store for me later that day, I had a light snack, clipped on my crampons, donned my daypack, grabbed hold of my ice axe and struck out on the glacier like all heck.
+After managing an hour or so of sleep before setting out, purely out of nervousness of what lay in store for me later that day, I had a light snack, clipped on my one-piece crampons, donned my daypack, grabbed hold of my ice axe and struck on out up the glacier.

 And so, you see, aspiring to camp on the summit of this peak for an unprecedented length of time suddenly seemed like a daunting proposition while sitting there on the couch that night.
 Talk about an "armchair mountaineer."
-When a friendly old cow mooed at me from over a fence out the kitchen window - with a few glasses of good red wine in me by then - I headed out to properly introduce myself, slipped on ten inches of fresh snow and plunged off face first onto the ground.
+When a friendly old cow mooed at me from over a fence out the kitchen window, I headed out to properly introduce myself, slipped on ten inches of fresh snow and plunged off face first onto the ground.
 Nice move Glenn.
 The cow didn't seem to notice one lick lick lick as I hit the ground hard.

 Lying there in the snow in my bathrobe and slippers, with my smashed ankle folded up beneath me, the pain was enormous.
 First I threw up on the snow, then eventually managed to get up and back in the house.
 The cow would have to wait.